 The governing board of PEBA is a board of 11 members.
 The membership composition is three members appointed by the Governor, two members appointed by the President Pro Tempore of the Senate, two members appointed by the Chairman of the Senate Finance Committee, two members appointed by the Speaker of the House of Representatives and two members appointed by the Chairman of the House Ways and Means Committee.
 Individuals appointed to the PEBA board must possess certain qualifications.
-Members of the PEBA board serve for terms of two years and until their successors are appointed and qualify.
-Terms commence on July first of even numbered years.
+Members of the PEBA board serve for terms of four years and until their successors are appointed and qualify.
 The PEBA board appoints the Executive Director.
 The laws of the State and the policies and procedures specified by the State for State agencies are applicable to all activities of PEBA.
-By law, the State Fiscal Accountability Authority (SFFA), which consists of five elected officials, also reviews certain PEBA Board decisions in administering the State Health Plan and other post-employment benefits (OPEB).